 How to prepare

-- Join the conversation on FB, Twitter, Instagram, Tumblr with #HourOfCode.
+Join the conversation on Facebook, Twitter, Instagram, and Tumblr with #HourOfCode.

 Day-of Hour of Code Event